 Built for merchants who want to accept Bitcoin without running infrastructure.

 Read every line of code.
 Fork it, audit it yourself.
-No black boxes.
+No black boxes, no hidden tracking.

 No account creation at any mint.
 Your store talks to the mint's public API directly, same as any other client.

 Customers see a normal Lightning invoice — no need to know about Cashu.
-Merchants don't need to either: auto-withdrawal to a Lightning address means sats go straight to your wallet.
+Auto-withdrawal means sats go straight to your wallet.

 Works on the cheapest shared PHP hosting you can find.
 If it runs WordPress, it runs this.